 A Smash Day to sell

 Same with the previous one, this reversal pattern forms when there emerges a day of increased volatility on the market — in an ascending price movement this time.
 The day is closed at the top of the trading range above the previous high.
 The next day, the price starts going down actively.
-After the minimum of the Smash Day is renewed, we open a position to sell, with an SL behind the high.
+After the minimum of the Smash Day is renewed, we open a position to sell, with a Stop Loss behind the high.

 This pattern can also be used when it emerges in a correction against the main downtrend.
 The trend of the longer timeframe must be descending, and the trend of the shorter timeframe (the correction) must end in a Smash Day reversal pattern to sell.
 Then the position being opened will be in the direction of the main downtrend.